 “Wow—for real!?
 I didn’t expect it to actually work, considering your Psycho Matter doesn’t use phantons.
 Yet—you’re still human.
 It would be natural for you to still casually shed phantons.”

 “What the hell are ya talking about?”
 Alexander became cautious, analyzing Monica’s movement.

 “Let me show you..”
 Her hand slowly raised, opening her palm toward Alexander.

 “She’s planning something… She gonna shoot energy right out of her hand or some shit?”

 Slowly, a wicked smile formed of Monica’s face,

 Alexander’s body began to vibrate.
 Before he could comprehend what was happening, a tremendous force erupted around his entire body.
-The pressure was immense, causing to blood to fly out of Alexander’s mouth.
+The pressure was immense, causing blood to fly out of Alexander’s mouth.
 He stumbled and fell onto his knees.